 Regardless of where you store secrets, carefully map out exactly which containers need access to each of your secrets.
 Don’t share secrets anywhere they aren’t absolutely needed.

-Using a centralized secrets management solution makes audit, access control, and secrets management more manageable by giving organizations a centralized view of their overall Kubernetes security landscape.
-This helps understand and control how individual containers and services interact with each other.
+Using a centralized secrets management solution makes audit, access control and secrets management more manageable by giving organizations a centralized view of their overall Kubernetes security landscape.
+This helps you understand and control how individual containers and services interact with each other.

-To limit unauthorized access and prove compliance, it is important to regularly audit critical systems access.
+To limit unauthorized access and prove compliance, regularly audit critical systems access.
 Central audit trails provide visibility into critical security events.

 And a simple rule that’s often overlooked: rotate and change secrets regularly.

 Implementing Kubernetes Secrets Management

 Kubernetes offers multiple options for using secrets: mounted as the contents of files, environment variables or in configuration files themselves, either in plain text (a terrible idea) or encoded.

 In each case, you and your team need to maintain and update values every time they change.
 Plus, whoever needs to update a secret needs access to wherever you keep your Kubernetes configuration files (probably a repository), which can cause other security issues.

 To help secure your secrets, CyberArk Conjur offers a variety of enterprise and open-source solutions: